What Is the Difference Between Document Control and Record Control?

 - Customer Requirements

-The ISO Standard requires a few documents: Quality policy, Quality objectives, Quality Manual, and a minimum of six procedures.
-The required ISO procedures are:
+The ISO Standard requires a few documents: Quality policy, Scope, Process support, and Quality objectives, but the latest standard no longer requires a Quality Manual, or the minimum of six procedures, these are now optional.

 Record: Evidence about a past event.